lucashudson-eng/sanbot-ros/Sanbot_Ros_Bridge/README.md

 Below is a quick reference of the MQTT topics and RTMP transmission to understood by the **Sanbot ROS Bridge** app and the JSON payloads expected / produced.
 All topics are rooted at the broker running on the PC (`mqtt://<PC_IP>:1883`).

+>  If multiple robots are used, specify a Namespace in the designated field.
+This ensures that all topics are prefixed with `/namespace`, preventing conflicts when multiple robots are publishing and subscribing to the same topics.

 ### 1. ROS → Robot (App subscribes)
 | MQTT topic | Purpose | JSON schema | Example |
 |------------|---------|-------------|---------|